-This op-ed was submitted by Elizabeth Straus, executive vice president of CareOne, which oversees 60 skilled nursing and assisted living facilities in New Jersey, Massachusetts, Connecticut, Maryland, Virginia, and Pennsylvania.
+This op-ed was submitted by Elizabeth Straus, executive vice president of CareOne, which oversees 60 skilled nursing and assisted living facilities in New Jersey, Massachusetts, Connecticut, Virginia, and Pennsylvania.
 It does not necessarily reflect the views of Patch.

 By Lizzy Straus